Frequently Asked Questions

 What happens if I miss my Medicare enrollment window?

-Missing your enrollment window may delay when your coverage begins and could result in penalties, depending on your situation.
+Missing your enrollment window may delay the start of your coverage and could result in penalties, depending on your situation.
 Reviewing your timeline early can help avoid these issues.

 Marketplace Coverage Questions